+Please check with your supervisor to obtain the most updated web address for Louisiana's DCFS online policy management system.
 When the tabs at the top of the webpage, "DSS," "OCS," "OFS," "LRS," and "Login" are clicked, the user is shifted from policy in one arena to the policy in another.
 The first tab, "DSS" stands for the "Department of Social Services."
 DCFS used to be called DSS, and some of the policy documents have not been updated to reflect this change.
-Therefore, some of the titles of the chapter listings running down the left-hand column under this tab begin with DSS while others begin with DCFS.
-Although there are exceptions, you will find that regardless of the acronym used by various chapters, many of those under the DSS tab are focused around DCFS employment policies, while many of those under the second tab, "OCS" which stands for "Office of Community Service" contain policy relating to clients and the handling of cases.
+Therefore, some of the titles of the chapter listings running down the left- hand column under this tab begin with DSS while others begin with DCFS.
+Although there are exceptions, you will find that regardless of the acronym used by various chapters, many of those under the DSS tab are focused around DCFS employment policies, while many of those under the handling of cases.
 The chapters on the left-hand column under this tab include the policy for each of the major Child Welfare departments, including CPI, FS, FC, and Adoptions (etc.).
 The second two tabs "OFS" (Office of Family Supports) and "LRS" (Louisiana Rehabilitative Services) contain policy regarding economic stability, and vocational rehab and guidance, respectively.
 At least for now, you will mostly focus on the policy chapters within the first two, "DSS," and "OCS," tabs.
 You will only be able to access the last tab, "login" when you have a Novell User ID and Password.